Vyral/christal-johnson/_posts/2022-01-20-talking-plainly-about-being-a-landlord.md

 1:47 — The results of this pressure

-2:36 — Not everyone is built to be a landlord3:10 — You have to have reserves
+2:36 — Not everyone is built to be a landlord

+3:10 — You have to have reserves

 4:18 — It’s not just about cash flow

-5:00 — It’s a great opportunity to think about&nbsp;
+5:00 — It’s a great opportunity to consider

 5:37 — Wrapping up